Key players in 2023-24 Silly Season

 Sheldon Creed, No. 2 Richard Childress Racing Chevrolet (NXS)

 The scoop: Sheldon Creed announced Oct.
-11 he will not return to the No. 2 Chevrolet or the 2024 Xfinity Series season.
-Creed qualified for the 2023 Xfinity playoffs and is currently in the Round of 8.
+11 he would not return to the No. 2 Chevrolet or the 2024 Xfinity Series season.
+It was announced Dec.
+13 that Creed would race full-time for Joe Gibbs Racing in the Xfinity Series.

 James Gilbert | Getty Images